 It should be noted that few homeless people have, let alone use, bike helmets.
 And even the best bike helmet won’t prevent injuries to other parts of the body; a high-speed collision with a truck is unlikely to be survivable, with or without one.

-This is at least the third bicycling fatality in Southern California this year, and the second that I’m aware of in San Diego County; two of those three deaths have been hit-and-runs.
+This is at least the 24th bicycling fatality in Southern California this year, and the fourth that I’m aware of in San Diego County.
+It’s also the second in El Cajon in the last three months.

-My deepest sympathy and prayers for Kevin Wilson and all his loved ones.
+My deepest sympathy and prayers for Jason Wilcox and all his loved ones.